 Yes.
-International financial sanctions apply to any Luxembourg natural or legal person, as well as any other natural or legal person operating in or from Luxembourg.
+International financial sanctions are imposed on any Luxembourg natural or legal person, as well as on any other natural or legal person operating in or from the Luxembourg territory.

 Does Luxembourg implement UN sanctions?

 Luxembourg has implemented UN sanctions in relation to Al-Qaida and associated individuals and entities and Taliban/Afghanistan and associated individuals and entities.

 Does Luxembourg implement an autonomous sanctions regime?